 Although many years have since gone since his passing, the peoples love for this man remains strong.
 His powerful message remains strong.
 People still fighting discrimination and ongoing racism.

-In 2004 the Chicago City Council passed resolutions commemorating Dec ember 4 as Fred Hampton Day.
+In 2004 the Chicago City Council passed a resolution commemorating December 4 as Fred Hampton Day.

 " We got to face some facts.
 That the masses are poor, that the masses belong to what you call the lower classes, and I talk about the masses, I'm talking about the white masses, I'm talking about the black masses, and the brown masses, and the yellow masses.